Bomb in soccer! Lionel Messi will play in Arabia, according to Saudi source

-Paris Saint-Germain star Lionel Messi will play in Saudi Arabia next season, a Saudi source close to the negotiations told AFP on Tuesday, calling the contract “huge”.
+The star of Paris Saint-Germain Lionel Messi will play in Saudi Arabia next season, a Saudi source close to the negotiations told AFP on Tuesday, describing the contract as “enormous”.

+(Read: Lionel Messi: they reveal that his decision will be to play in Arabia)

 On the departure of the Argentine soccer player to the rich kingdom of the Gulf there is “a closed agreement, he will play in Saudi Arabia”said this source protected by anonymity.